Skip to main content

 Useful without pretendingWarm but not sugary.
 Direct but not blunt.
 Emotionally accurate without being performative or poetic.

 Designed as overlays and stances — not full treatments.
-All seven modalities are wired and selected per turn by the LLM dispatcher based on the user's message context.
+All seven approaches are wired and selected per turn by the TherapeuticAgent based on the user's message context.
 Click to see what each is good for and what to avoid.

-Six modes dispatched per turn by the therapeutic subgraph.
-Selected by hybrid regex + LLM classification — not free-form model choice.
-Crisis responses bypass this subgraph entirely and are handled by the crisis gate (see Crisis Gate).
+Seven response styles are selected per turn by the TherapeuticAgent.
+The model owns natural-language style decisions; local code validates active exercise state and structured output.
+Crisis responses bypass this agent entirely and are handled by the crisis gate (see Crisis Gate).

 SupportiveDefault — user seeking emotional support, sharing feelings, or greetingValidate before suggesting.
 Reflect emotional state.
 One helpful next step.
 Concise.